deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 *Baby I know its your rest day today, call me when you can please xx*

-Baseball considered the text message for several seconds before offering his sage and experienced wisdom.
+BASEBALL considered the text message for several seconds before offering his sage and experienced wisdom.

 "Sounds serious, bro."